 Could Essential Properties Realty Trust, Inc. (NYSE:EPRT) be an attractive dividend share to own for the long haul?
 Investors are often drawn to strong companies with the idea of reinvesting the dividends.
-Yet sometimes, investors buy a popular dividend stock because of its yield, and then lose money if the company's dividend doesn't live up to expectations.
+Yet sometimes, investors buy a stock for its dividend and lose money because the share price falls by more than they earned in dividend payments.

 Dividends are usually paid out of company earnings.
 If a company is paying more than it earns, then the dividend might become unsustainable - hardly an ideal situation.
 As a result, we should always investigate whether a company can afford its dividend, measured as a percentage of a company's net income after tax.
 Essential Properties Realty Trust paid out 44% of its profit as dividends, over the trailing twelve month period.
 This is a middling range that strikes a nice balance between paying dividends to shareholders, and retaining enough earnings to invest in future growth.
 Besides, if reinvestment opportunities dry up, the company has room to increase the dividend.

-In addition to comparing dividends against profits, we should inspect whether the company generated enough cash to pay its dividend.
-Essential Properties Realty Trust's cash payout ratio in the last year was 50%, which suggests dividends were well covered by cash generated by the business.
+We also measure dividends paid against a company's levered free cash flow, to see if enough cash was generated to cover the dividend.
+Essential Properties Realty Trust paid out a conservative 50% of its free cash flow as dividends last year.
 It's encouraging to see that the dividend is covered by both profit and cash flow.
 This generally suggests the dividend is sustainable, as long as earnings don't drop precipitously.

 Is Essential Properties Realty Trust's Balance Sheet Risky?

 As Essential Properties Realty Trust has a meaningful amount of debt, we need to check its balance sheet to see if the company might have debt risks.
 A quick way to check a company's financial situation uses these two ratios: net debt divided by EBITDA (earnings before interest, tax, depreciation and amortisation), and net interest cover.
-Net debt to EBITDA is a measure of a company's total debt.
-Net interest cover measures the ability to meet interest payments on debt.
-Essentially we check that a) a company does not have too much debt, and b) that it can afford to pay the interest.
+Net debt to EBITDA measures a company's total debt load relative to its earnings (lower = less debt), while net interest cover measures the company's ability to pay the interest on its debt (higher = greater ability to pay interest costs).
 With net debt of above 3x EBITDA, investors are starting to take on a meaningful amount of risk, should the business enter a downturn.

-We calculated its interest cover by measuring its earnings before interest and tax (EBIT), and dividing this by the company's net interest expense.
+Net interest cover can be calculated by dividing earnings before interest and tax (EBIT) by the company's net interest expense.
 Interest cover of less than 5x its interest expense is starting to become a concern for Essential Properties Realty Trust, and be aware that lenders may place additional restrictions on the company as well.

 Dividend Growth Potential

-Examining whether the dividend is affordable and stable is important.
-However, it's also important to assess if earnings per share (EPS) are growing.
+The other half of the dividend investing equation is evaluating whether earnings per share (EPS) are growing.
 Growing EPS can help maintain or increase the purchasing power of the dividend over the long run.
 Essential Properties Realty Trust's earnings per share have fallen -99% over the past year.
 This is a pretty serious concern, and it would be worth investigating whether something fundamental in the business has changed - or broken.
 Any one year of performance can be misleading for a variety of reasons, so we wouldn't like to form any strong conclusions based on these numbers alone.